 You can also either be paid per word or per article – it’s up to you to decide which works best for you.

-Perfect for: Moms who love to write, but are also able to work quickly and with high accuracy.
-If you’re looking typing jobs for stay at home moms, this is for you.
+Perfect for: Moms who love to write but are also able to work quickly and with high accuracy.
+If you’re looking for typing jobs for stay-at-home moms, this is for you.

 What it is: Lots of companies and brands have the need for content to be produced for them, and they often hire this out.
 This could be in the form of blog posts, articles, writing emails, social media posts, etc.

-You can also find work by pitching to brands/sites that you are aware of and could possibly need writers (even if they are not advertising for them).
+You can also find work by pitching to brands/sites that you are aware of that could possibly need writers (even if they are not advertising for them).
 A lot of freelance writers are having a lot of success nowadays finding work in Facebook groups, so this is something to look at too.

-What it pays: The average pay for online proofreading jobs per year is $50,943.
-Caitlin Pyle made $43,000 in her first year of proofreading while she was still working full-time and has now put together a free workshop for those who are considering starting proofreading.
+What it pays: The average pay for online proofreading jobs per year is $51,537.
+Caitlin Pyle made $43,000 per year working part-time hours as an online proofreader and has now put together a free workshop for those who are considering starting proofreading.

 Perfect for: Those of you who have an eagle eye and can spot misspelled words and mistakes in grammar and punctuation from a mile off.
-This is something that I personally do without even meaning to – when I am reading a menu or a book for example.
+I catch myself proofreading do without even meaning to – when I am reading a menu or a book for example.

 What it is: You will read over and edit any errors that are in a piece of writing work.
 This will include spelling errors, as well as grammatical errors too.
 As a proofreader, you will be the last set of eyes on a project, ready to catch any errors before the final piece of work is submitted.